Benefits of Raising Legs for 20 minutes a day.

 Legs up the wall pose is a simple yoga posture that tones your thighs, stimulates your pelvic organs, and boosts circulation.
 It’s suitable for practicing whenever you like – before meditation or as part of any relaxing routine at home or work, for example – but research has shown it to be particularly effective when done for 20 minutes after waking up in the morning.

-It is also said to help relieve symptoms of mild depression, menstrual pain, and sciatica (pain that starts in your lower back then travels through the buttock muscles into the backs of each leg).
+It is also said to help relieve symptoms of mild depression, menstrual pain, and sciatica (pain that starts in your lower back and then travels through the buttock muscles into the backs of each leg).

-1. It reduces the risk of varicose veins
+1. It Reduces the Risk of Varicose Veins

 The simple strain placed on your lower body while having your legs raised helps stimulate lymphatic drainage and reduce pressure in the veins.